-To help give you a good idea of what to expect at your appointment, exactly which vaccinations your baby will receive and advice on the side effects, we spoke to Dr Alice Wood, in-house GP at Naytal, the online clinic for women, for her expert guidance.
+It can be quite a daunting time for parents, so to help give you a good idea of what to expect at your appointment, which vaccinations your baby will receive and advice on the side effects, we spoke to Dr Alice Wood, in-house GP at Naytal, the online clinic for women, for her expert guidance.

 What vaccines will my baby get at 8-weeks?

 "Just before your baby turns 8 weeks you should receive a notice to book their first set of vaccinations.
 These vaccinations are the beginning of a number of vaccines your baby will be offered during their childhood and provide one of the best ways to protect your baby against dangerous and sometimes life-threatening infections."
 Says Dr Alice.

 This clever 6-in-1 vaccine protects against six serious childhood diseases in one jab.
 It’s injected into your baby’s thigh and will protect them against diphtheria, hepatitis B, Haemophilus influenzae type b, polio, tetanus and whooping cough.